 Inês de Castro came to Portugal to serve as one of Constance of Castile’s ladies-in-waiting.
 Constance was married to the heir to the Portuguese throne, Prince Pedro, who became Portugal’s King Pedro I. Prince Pedro fell madly in love with his wife’s lady-in-waiting, Inês.
 King Afonso IV, Prince Pedro’s father, disapproved of Pedro neglecting his wife Constance, as it was not good diplomacy.

 Pedro’s wife Constance died young and Pedro declared his love and intention to marry Inês.
-His father, the King Afonso IV, forbid their union.
+His father, King Afonso IV, forbids their union.
 The King decided that the only way to end his son’s love affair with Inês was to have her murdered, which he did in 1355.
 In 1357, King Afonso IV died, making Pedro King of Portugal.

 It seems that at this point in history, the story which inspired more than twenty operas, and countless poems and stories, gets a little hazy.
 Some say King Pedro had Inês exhumed from her tomb, and crowned after death.
 There are countless renditions of the varied ways Pedro hunted and brutally executed those who took the life of his beloved Inês.
 As we respectfully explored the church that serves as their final resting place, we felt a tranquility wash over us that was in stark contrast to the history before us.

 As we stood before the virgin white, intricately carved tombs of these forbidden lovers in the Monastery of Alcobaça, it was clear that something as simple as true love is painfully complex at times.
 The two tombs Pedro commissioned show he and Inês facing each other so when they rise during final judgment their union will be blessed.
-We had to restrain ourselves from running our fingers over the the words “Até o fim do mundo…” or “Until the end of the world…” inscribed in marble almost 700 years ago, as Pedro couldn’t bear to say goodbye to Inês even after his death.
+We had to restrain ourselves from running our fingers over the words “Até o fim do mundo…” or “Until the end of the world…” inscribed in marble almost 700 years ago, as Pedro couldn’t bear to say goodbye to Inês even after his death.

 From fact to fable and everything in between, there are universal truths that connect us all.
 In our experience love is the most powerful of all of these truths and Portugal’s largest church couldn’t have been a better setting to remember something so profound and yet so easily forgotten.